flexycode/CCPRGG2L_INTERMEDIATE_PROGRAMMING/README.md

 ### Activity
 - 💻 Class Lecture about Classes and Object
 - 💻 Lab Class
-- 💻 Lab Activity 5
+- 💻 Lab Activity 5 Object and Classes

 #### [Back to Table of Content](#introduction)